Outcold Solutions - Monitoring Kubernetes, OpenShift and Docker in Splunk

 After saving it, you can use this Task Definition on your ECS clusters.

-Next step is to schedule this Task on every host we have.
+The next step is to schedule this Task on every host we have.
 Open your cluster and go to the Services tab

 Create a service

-Create a new service with following configuration:
+Create a new service with the following configuration:

 • Launch type - EC2

-• Cluster - the name of your ECS cluster.
+• Cluster - the name of your ECS cluster

 • Service name - collectorfordocker

-• [UPDATE (2018-06-15)] Service Type - DAEMON.
+• [UPDATE (2018-06-15)] Service Type - DAEMON

 • Minimum healthy percent - keep defaults (we aren’t going to use them)

-• On the second step choose: Load balancer type - None
+• On the second step, choose: Load balancer type - None

 • On the third step: Service Auto Scaling - Do not adjust the service’s desired count